Early Exiting Predictive Coding Neural Networks for Edge AI: Experiments

 \subsection{Dataset}

 In order to evaluate our method, we choose the CIFAR-10 dataset \cite{krizhevsky_learning_nodate}.
 It includes 60000 32x32 RGB images evenly distributed over 10 classes, with 6000 images per each.
-CIFAR-10 is adopted by many tiny machine learning benchmarks \cite{banbury2021mlperf}, and the images simulate well numerous IoT applications using low-resolution cameras (e.g., surveillance for eyewear protection detection and smart farming for fruit disease classification).
+CIFAR-10 is widely adopted by tiny machine learning benchmarks \cite{banbury2021mlperf}, and the images simulate numerous IoT applications with low-resolution cameras (e.g., surveillance for eyewear protection detection and smart farming for fruit disease classification).
 For model learning, the training set is formed of 50000 images, and the rest is destined for testing.
 As a data augmentation procedure, we applied random translation and horizontal flipping.
-The training set was clustered in 64-sized batches.
+The training set was clustered into 128-sized batches.